Youth-led Peace: Inclusion of Youth in Peace Processes

 (ii) the development of legal and policy frameworks and practices of domestic and international actors (such as our project partners) that facilitate peace processes, with a view to ensuring meaningful inclusion of youth organisations.

 To achieve this objective, we held a knowledge exchange workshop that will be complemented by online consultations with youth peace-making organisations from across the world.
 These activities are essential to our project objective, as they will allow us to:

 - Bring together youth organisations, officials and policymakers, and conflict resolution practitioners to exchange knowledge in a focused, dedicated and structured setting; and

 - approaching international law strategically to promote youth inclusion in peace-making;

 - tackling the legal, policy, societal, cultural, and practical barriers to youth inclusion in peace-making; and

 - strategies that have proven effective and successful in engaging young people, including those that are most marginalised and unreachable.

-The workshop will be a unique opportunity to lay the groundwork for co-developing with non-academic partners a training scheme for young peacemakers.
-This has been requested by and discussed with non-academic partners prior to the preparation of this application.
+The workshop was a unique opportunity to lay the groundwork for co-developing with non-academic partners a training scheme for young peacemakers.

 Start and End Date